 In addition to producing an extensive conferences programme and educational events, the Biochemical Society also organises science policy events, often in conjunction with other organisations.

-Policy Lunchbox brings together peoplw working in science policy to discuss pertinent issues with experts.
+Policy Lunchbox brings together people working in science policy and education to discuss pertinent issues with experts.
 Lunch is provided free of charge.

 View the Policy Lunchbox programme.

-The Society sponsors the Sense About Science 'Standing up for Science' media workshops for early career researchers, meaning that our members have access to priority spaces at these events.
+The Society sponsors the Sense About Science Voice of Young Science 'Standing up for Science' media workshops for early career researchers, meaning that our members have access to priority spaces at these events.
 Find out more here.
+The next event will be held on Friday 20 September in London.

 You may be interested in the Society's Education department events.
 They host and take part in a range of events from workshops for schools and public outreach to careers conferences.
 More details are available here.